wenlianglaw/Type_inference_From_John_Veigar/README.md

 12. When you unify two type variables, it does not matter which name you use as the proper name.
 For instance, if you’re asked to unify \`a and \`b, either \`a or \`b are acceptable as an output.

-2.)Other)Requirements))
-You$will$receive$a$0$on$this$if$any$of$these$requirements$are$not$met!$
-1.!
-The program must be written entirely in C/C++, Go or Rust, with no third party libraries.
-2.!
-If your submission is in C, your program should compile with cc –o unify NETID.c 3.!
-If your submission is in C++, your program should compile with c++ go unify NETID.cpp 4.!
-If your submission is in Rust, your program should compile with rustc –o unify NETID.rs 5.!
-If your submission is in Go: a.!
-You must create a GO workspace with your NETID as the name. b.!
-Your program must, when built via “go install”, put a single executable into the workspace’s bin directory, and the executable must be called “unify”.
-6.!
-The program must compile and run in the reference environment.
-Even if it works on your desktop, if it doesn’t work in the reference environment, you will get a 0.
-7.!
-You must submit your homework before 8:00am on the due date.
-8.!
-You must submit the homework through the course website, unless otherwise pregapproved by the professor.
-9.!
-Your submission may be as a single file or, if you use GO, as a ZIP file, representing your workspace.
-However, do not include executables or tests in your ZIP file.
-Zip the topglevel workspace, and the underlying src directory only.
-For instance, if your NETID is xyz12, when I unzip, I expect a directory called xyz12, and then when I go into xyz12, I expect to see a src directory, and in that directory, your source code.
-10.!
-You may not give or receive any help from other people on this assignment.
-11.!
-You may use references on the Internet to teach yourself any of the above languages.
-12.!
-You may NOT use code from any other program, no matter who authored it.
-This includes 3rd party libraries.

 3.)Test)Cases)
 Below are four sample test cases for you, which I will use in my testing.
 Typically, I use anywhere from 20g50 test cases, and will definitely use these three.
 I strongly recommend you create your own test